-We were commissioned to create this Mexican kilt by a client who runs a Mexican restaurant.
+We were originally commissioned to create a Mexican kilt by a client who runs a Mexican restaurant.
 The complex Mexico crest was always going to be a challenge.
 According to Wikipedia:

 The current coat of arms of Mexico has been an important symbol of Mexican politics and culture for centuries.
 The coat of arms depicts a Mexican Golden Eagle perched on a prickly pear cactus devouring a snake.
 To the people of Tenochtitlan this would have strong religious connotations, but to the Europeans, it would come to symbolize the triumph of good over evil.
 The national coat of arms is also used in the Seal of the United Mexican States, a modified official version used by the federal, state and municipal governments.